 4. Roadmap

 Below in Table 1, the current status of the roadmap as of the date of this document.
-Further changes and updated roadmaps can be consulted on the EGI wiki for the JRA1.3 task.
+Further version of the roadmaps could be consulted on the EGI wiki for the JRA1.3 task.

 We will comment each of the tasks and their implementation details.